PhoenixTales/wiki.gothicarchive.org/factions.md

   - singular form suggests that there was supposed to be only one of them (?)
   - `VLK_50_FoeAttackedEBr`: `the baron is mighty as god`
   - `VLK_50_FoeStoleFromEBr`: `Isn't the leader great and wise ?`
+- one of them always joins the _Convoy To Exchange Place_
+  - `The convoys that come from the Exchange Place are swarming with mercenaries.
+Even an Ore Baron is always there` (`Inf_Grd_HP`)

 ## Psionics
 - `orange-clad` (_Sleeper's Ban_)